resist-js/resist/packages/@resist.js/utils/CONTRIBUTING.md

 ## Get involved

-There are many ways to contribute to ~APP_NAME~, and many of them do not involve writing any code.
+There are many ways to contribute to @resistjs/utils, and many of them do not involve writing any code.
 Here's a few ideas to get started:

-- Simply start using ~APP_NAME~.
-Go through the [Getting Started](~HOMEPAGE~start) guide.
+- Simply start using @resistjs/utils.
+Go through the [Getting Started](https://resistjs.devstart) guide.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
-- Look through the [open issues](~GITHUB_URL~issues).
-A good starting point would be issues tagged [good first issue](~GITHUB_URL~issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+- Look through the [open issues](https://github.com/resist-js/resistissues).
+A good starting point would be issues tagged [good first issue](https://github.com/resist-js/resistissues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Provide workarounds, ask for clarification, or suggest labels.
 Help [triage issues](#triaging-issues-and-pull-requests).
 - If you find an issue you would like to fix, [open a pull request](#your-first-pull-request).
-- Read through our [tutorials](~HOMEPAGE~start).
+- Read through our [tutorials](https://resistjs.devstart).
 If you find anything that is confusing or can be improved, you can make make a Pull Request.
-- Take a look at the [features requested](~GITHUB_URL~labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.
+- Take a look at the [features requested](https://github.com/resist-js/resistlabels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
-If you think you need help planning your contribution, please ping us on Discord at [~HOMEPAGE~chat](~HOMEPAGE~chat) and let us know you are looking for a bit of help.
+If you think you need help planning your contribution, please ping us on Discord at [https://resistjs.devchat](https://resistjs.devchat) and let us know you are looking for a bit of help.

 ### Triaging issues and pull requests

 One great way you can contribute to the project without writing any code is to help triage issues and pull requests as they come in.

 - Ask for more information if you believe the issue does not provide all the details required to solve it.
-- Suggest [labels](~GITHUB_URL~labels) that can help categorize issues.
+- Suggest [labels](https://github.com/resist-js/resistlabels) that can help categorize issues.
 - Flag issues that are stale or that should be closed.
 - Ask for test plans and review code.

 ## Bugs

-We use [GitHub issues](~GITHUB_URL~issues) for our public bugs.
+We use [GitHub issues](https://github.com/resist-js/resistissues) for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
 If you are certain this is a new unreported bug, you can submit a [bug report](#reporting-new-issues).

-If you have questions about using ~APP_NAME~, contact us on Discord at [~HOMEPAGE~chat]((~HOMEPAGE~chat), and we will do our best to answer your questions.
+If you have questions about using @resistjs/utils, contact us on Discord at [https://resistjs.devchat]((https://resistjs.devchat), and we will do our best to answer your questions.

-If you see anything you'd like to be implemented, create a [feature request issue](~GITHUB_URL~issues/new?template=feature_request.md)
+If you see anything you'd like to be implemented, create a [feature request issue](https://github.com/resist-js/resistissues/new?template=feature_request.md)

 ## Reporting new issues

-When [opening a new issue](~GITHUB_URL~issues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not being managed in a timely fashion.
+When [opening a new issue](https://github.com/resist-js/resistissues/new/choose), always make sure to fill out the issue template. **This step is very important!** Not doing so may result in your issue not being managed in a timely fashion.
 Don't take this personally if this happens, and feel free to open a new issue once you've gathered all the information required by the template.

 - **One issue, one bug:** Please report a single bug per issue.
 - **Provide reproduction steps:** List all the steps necessary to reproduce the issue.
 The person reading your bug report should be able to follow these steps to reproduce your issue with minimal effort.

 ## RFCs

-If you'd like to propose an implementation for a large new feature or change then please [create an RFC](~GITHUB_URL~rfcs) to discuss it up front.
+If you'd like to propose an implementation for a large new feature or change then please [create an RFC](https://github.com/resist-js/resistrfcs) to discuss it up front.

 ## Developing